 Maybe you can wait the 6-8 weeks to get your replacement parts, but at what cost?
 How would potential down time in your lab, employee aggravation and excess costs of shipment affect your productivity?

 Working with a manufacturer based here eliminates much of that concern.
 Replacement parts are readily available and easily shipped to you for quick repairs.

 Here are some other reasons to buy American:

 - Boosts American Economy

 A Good Business Decision

 Settling for inferior products that are produced in factories that are set up with limited or no standards is not smart business.
-The front end costs of purchasing a product may be cheaper but the decision may end of costing your more in the long run.
+The front end costs of purchasing a foreign product may be cheaper, but the decision may end of costing your more in the long run.

 Buying quality American manufactured products is good business.
 They provide you with high quality, good performance reliability and quick lead times.

 When it comes to expensive laboratory build outs, you can’t afford the risk of inferior products or long lead times to get your product.
 From a quality and safety standpoint American made laboratory furniture are superior to cheaply manufactured imports.
 With hundreds of thousands or millions invested in your labs, why take the risk!